dimitri-nicolo/calico/v2.2/reference/cni-plugin/configuration.md

 In addition to specifying IP pools in the CNI config as discussed above, {{site.prodname}} IPAM supports specifying IP pools per-Pod using the following [Kubernetes annotations](https://kubernetes.io/docs/user-guide/annotations/).

-- `cni.projectcalico.org/ipv4pools`: A list of configured IPv4 Pools from which to choose an address for the Pod.
+- `cni.projectcalico.org/ipv4pools`: A list of configured IPv4 Pools from which to choose an address for the pod.

    Example: